MicheleMarschner/Applied-Computer-Vision-Projects/Multimodal_Learning_02/README.md

    Access the dataset and create a shortcut directly inside your repository folder: Multimodal_Learning_02/data `Right-click` → `Organize` → `Create shortcut`

+   Creating a shortcut avoids duplicating the dataset while allowing the notebooks to access it via a fixed relative path.

    The dataset should have the following structure: data/assessment/